 "Clear communication of the rationale for selecting particular indicators, and how they will be used as a management tool... [and] consider signing up to DORA, or drawing on its principles and tailoring them to their institutional contexts."

 "pay due attention to the equality and diversity implications of research assessment choices"

-Following discussions at University Research Committee on how to implement these recommendations, work is in progress to review how this is clearly communicated to all Durham staff and students.
-This will include consultation with stakeholders and take into account the needs of researchers and authors, as well as consideration of existing external developments such as the San Francisco Declaration on Research Assessment (DORA), the Leiden Manifesto and the development and use of Snowball Metrics.
+Following discussions at University Research Committee on how to implement the recommendations of the Metric Tide report, work was undertaken to consult stakeholders and take into account the needs of researchers and authors, as well as consideration of existing external developments such as the San Francisco Declaration on Research Assessment (DORA), the Leiden Manifesto and the development and use of Snowball Metrics.